Longmont, Colorado

 Battle for Main Street

 LoCo Pro Wrestling launches at Dickens Opera House.
-Witnesses say Cormac Battle defeated JT Staten clean, giving The Rising a win the city would talk about for years even after the official record tried to go silent.
+Cormac Battle defeats JT Staten clean, giving The Rising a win but the official result was never released.

 August 31, 2017